-3) Image enhancement-guided fiber segmentation: In this section, we perform corneal nerve fiber segmentation of the enhanced images to confirm the relative benefits of the proposed method and the others.
+3) Image enhancement-guided fiber segmentation: In this section, we perform corneal nerve fiber segmentation of the enhanced images to confirm the relative benefits of the employed method and the others.

 We obtained two sets of corneal nerve fiber segmentation results both with and without the application of enhancement methods.
 Two different segmentation methods were selected to extract the corneal nerves from the original and enhanced images respectively: 1) a deep learning-based method; and 2) an infinite active contour-based segmentation method.
 Deep learning methods have demonstrated superior performance and better prospects for many medical image segmentation problems.
-In this work, we employed one of the most latest curvilinear structure segmentation network: CS-Net [45], for fully automatic segmentation of corneal nerves, with and without application of image enhancement methods.
-We trained the CS-Net on randomly sampled 80% images from CCM-A, leaving out 20% of this dataset as a testing set.
+In this work, we employed one of the most latest curvilinear structure segmentation network: CS-Net [54], for fully automatic segmentation of corneal nerves, with and without application of image enhancement methods.
+We trained